mkimuci/ioling/pages/Contests/01_upcoming.md

 widget:
   title: "Upcoming Contest"
   url: '/upcoming/'
-  image: bg2023.jpg
+  image: brasilia2024.jpg
-  text: "<b>Bansko (Bulgaria)</b> has been chosen as the host of the 20th International Linguistics Olympiad on July 21 - 29, 2023."
+  text: "<b>Brasília (Brazil)</b> has been chosen as the host of the 21st International Linguistics Olympiad on July 2024."
-title: "Bansko 2023"
+title: "Brasília 2024"
-teaser: "<b>Bansko (Bulgaria)</b> has been chosen as the host of the 20th International Linguistics Olympiad on July 21 - 29, 2023."
+teaser: "<b>Brasília (Brazil)</b> has been chosen as the host of the 21st International Linguistics Olympiad on July 2024."
 image:
-  title: bg2023.jpg
+  title: brasilia2024.jpg
 category: contests
 sitemap: false
 ---